cram-123/My-Website-Status-Checker/README.md

 ////////////////////////////////////////////////////////////////////////////////////////

 This is my first Python project and I was very excited to apply my learning from CIP.
-Examples of such as dictionaries, for loops, and the general Python syntax.
+Examples of such are the concepts of dictionaries, for loops, and the general Python syntax.

 Since it is my final project, I intended to learn more and apply things that I found interesting - this includes:
     1. APIs
     2. Handling exception error
     3. Setting up Telegram bot
-    4. Depoying a project to a live server (Github action) so that it continuosly runs!
+    4. Deploying a project to a live server (Github action) so that it continuously runs!

 Even though the project idea is not novel, this final project still serves as a reflection of my "working" foundational knowledge!